 4.1.0.1 Within the village one Built-up Area Boundary is proposed in which new development may be supported in principle.
 This boundary will surround Middle and Upper Tysoe.
 A new Strategic Gap will be designated between Lower and Middle Tysoe (Map 8, page 30).
-Safeguards will be put in place to ensure that the open countryside defined by this Strategic Gap is preserved in order to prevent coalescence between the settlements and to protect the individual character of each settlement.
+Safeguards will be put in place to ensure that the open countryside defined by this Strategic Gap is preserved in order to prevent coalescence between the settlements and to protect the individual character of each settlement and the setting of the nearby listed properties (church, school and vernacular buildings on the northern edge of Middle Tysoe).
+(See also Core Strategy AS.10).